60Hz vs 144Hz vs 240Hz - Is the jump worth it?

 For the longer answer we'll delve a little deeper.
 We need to go into the specific advantages that gaming at higher FPS and refresh rates will give you as a competitive gamer, and we'll later supplement our conclusions with stats and figures from the professional players and what they are using.

-For the sake of simplicity we'll compare the different breakpoints of 144Hz and 240Hz because they're the most commonly used high refresh setups by our pros.
+For the sake of simplicity we'll compare the different breakpoints of 144Hz and 240Hz because they're the most commonly used high refresh setups, though there are also 360Hz monitors out there these days.
 Of course, a high refresh rate monitor is required and your graphics card needs to be able to push enough frames towards it.
 As a rule of thumb you want a setup that can exceed the refresh rate of your monitor in frames per second.
 A setup with a 240Hz monitor hooked up to a system producing 350 frames per second is still better than a system with a 240Hz monitor that produces just over 240 frames per second.

 Advantages of high FPS and refresh rates